idiglove/baseline-upgrade-cli/PROGRESS.md

 ## ✅ HACKATHON SUCCESS: Working Prototype Completed

-**Current Status**: We have a fully functional CLI tool that analyzes JavaScript/TypeScript code using Claude AI with RAG (Retrieval-Augmented Generation) to provide intelligent modernization suggestions.
+**Current Status**: We have a fully functional CLI tool that analyzes JavaScript/TypeScript code using a deterministic rule-based engine with Baseline data integration to provide reliable modernization suggestions.

 ## Completed Development Steps